kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 ---
 ## Retrieval-Augmented Generation (RAG)

-When I first heard about RAG (Retrieval-Augmented Generation) in the context of large language models (LLMs), I was expecting it to be a complex and technical concept, even after doing a little bit of reading and discovering that the information generally was stored as embeddings in a vector database that there would be a fair amount of complexity involved.
-But eventually I realized that RAG is really a very straightforward concept: you add (or augment) the prompt to the LLM with information that’s relevant to the question being asked.
+When I first heard about RAG (Retrieval-Augmented Generation) in the context of large language models (LLMs), I expected it to be a complex and technical concept.
+Even after doing a bit of reading and discovering that the information is generally stored as embeddings in a vector database, it seemed there’d be a fair amount of complexity involved.
+But eventually I realized that RAG is really a very straightforward idea: you just add (or augment) the prompt to the LLM with information that’s relevant to the question being asked.

-It’s as simple as supplying the prompt with the information required to answer the question, then using the power of the LLM to generate a human response that isn’t just a regurgitation of the supplied information, but a synthesis of the information that’s relevant to the question being asked.
+It’s as simple as supplying the prompt with the information required to answer the question, then using the power of the LLM to generate a human response that isn’t just a regurgitation of the supplied information, but a synthesis of the information that’s relevant to the question.

-For the past 7 blog posts we’ve been using the recipes from the [Recipe Folder](https://web.archive.org/web/20220630230600/http://recipe-folder.com/) database to experiment with various aspects of machine learning.
+For the past 7 blog posts, we’ve been using the recipes from the [Recipe Folder](https://web.archive.org/web/20220630230600/http://recipe-folder.com/) database to experiment with various aspects of machine learning.
 We’re going to do the same here, but this time use an LLM to help create a recipe-suggestion system.
-The idea is that the user will provide a list of ingredients they have on hand and the LLM will suggest a recipe that can be made with those ingredients.
-The LLM will use RAG to augment the prompt with the recipes from the Recipe Folder database based on the ingredients provided by the user.
+The idea is that the user provides a list of ingredients they have on hand, and the LLM suggests a recipe that can be made with those ingredients.
+The LLM uses RAG to augment the prompt with recipes from the Recipe Folder database based on the ingredients provided by the user.

+Imagine typing in a handful of ingredients—say, carrots, edamame, corn, and pork—and instantly getting a recipe suggestion that actually makes sense.
+That’s the promise of RAG applied to cooking, and it’s surprisingly straightforward once you see it in action.

-### Experimenting in a Notebook
+### Trying It Out in a Notebook

 Let’s use a Jupyter notebook to explore this idea.
-First let’s switch to the rag branch of the repository.
+First, let’s switch to the rag branch of the repository.

 ```bash
 git checkout rag